pdjr-n2k/TMP106/README.md

 **TMP106** uses the NMEA 2000 temperature reporting protocol [PGN 130316 Temperature, Extended Range](https://www.nmea.org/Assets/nmea%202000%20pgn%20130316%20corrigenda%20nmd%20version%202.100%20feb%202015.pdf)
-to report the temperature of each connected sensor.
+to broadcast the temperature of each connected sensor.

-By default a cluster of temperature sensor reports is transmitted once every five seconds with a 0.5s interval between the reports for each connected sensor.
+The module transmits PGN 130316 message at a maximum rate of one message per 500ms.
-The default cluster transmission interval can be overriden by the user, but the 10:1 cluster-transmission-interval:sensor-transmission-interval ratio is fixed.
+Each sensor channel can be read at a minumum interval of two seconds and readings are simply queued for subsequent transmission.

 ## Module configuration